Blake Ostler: Background

+Mormon studies works

 Ostler has published widely on Mormon philosophy in journals such as Religious Studies, International Journal for the Philosophy of Religion, Dialogue: A Journal of Mormon Thought, BYU Studies and the FARMS Review of Books.
-He is best known for his award winning and groundbreaking four volume series entitled Exploring Mormon Thought.
+He is best known for his award-winning and groundbreaking four-volume series entitled Exploring Mormon Thought.
 The first volume, The Attributes of God, addresses the attributes of God from a Mormon perspective.
 Ostler argues that God cannot know what acts a person will freely do in the future.
 The first volume also expounds a Mormon Christology or theory of Christ as both fully human and fully divine at once.
 Ostler also assesses the attributes of divine power, divine mutability, divine pathos, divine temporality and human and divine nature.

 The second volume, The Love of God and the Problems of Theism, addresses Mormon soteriology or theory of salvation.
 Ostler addresses whether God's love can be properly called "unconditional" in Mormon thought.
 He also addresses the problems of petitionary prayer.
 He develops a theory of ethics based upon a modified agape theory of ethics.
 He then addresses and critiques salvation by grace in classic Christian thought.
 He develops a theory of human nature and sin departing from self-deception theory.
 He elucidates and exegetes several scriptural passages based upon self-deception as the underlying cause of the human condition of alienation.
 Ostler elucidates a "Compassion Theory of Atonement" and describes how free acceptance of Christ's gracious gift of divine light leads to interpersonal healing and overcoming alienation.
 He presents two arguments that creation ex nihilo (out of nothing) is logically incompatible with both libertarian and compatibilist views of free will.
 Finally he argues that Joseph Smith's "King Follett Discourse," given 7 April 1844, has been misunderstood.
 He argues that Joseph Smith did not teach that God the Father became divine after not having been divine for an eternity prior to experiencing a mortality; but that Joseph Smith quoted John 5:29 to show that the Son did what the Father had done before him.
 Because Christ was fully divine before becoming mortal, it follows (he argues) that the Father must also have been fully divine before becoming mortal.